Is AI Too Expensive for Small Business? What the Numbers Actually Say

 This is the number most owners never calculate.

 Time.
-The average small business owner spends 6–8 hours per week on tasks that are repetitive and automatable — answering the same customer questions, manually following up on leads, copying data between systems, building reports from scratch.
-At a conservative $75/hour opportunity cost, that's $23,000–$31,000 per year in time that isn't going toward revenue-generating work.
+Most small business owners lose several hours every week to repetitive, automatable tasks: answering the same customer questions, manually following up on leads, copying data between systems, rebuilding the same reports.
+Multiply that by a conservative hourly value and the annual cost is often five figures in time that isn't going toward revenue-generating work.

 Human error.
-Manual data entry has an average error rate of 1–4%.
-In most businesses that sounds minor.
-In accounting, billing, or inventory management, it adds up fast.
+Manual data entry carries a real error rate, and in accounting, billing, or inventory, those errors compound.
 Automation eliminates that category of error entirely.

 Hiring costs.
-The average cost to hire a full-time employee — recruiting, onboarding, salary, benefits — runs $4,700–$28,000 before they do a single productive hour of work.
-AI doesn't replace every hire, but it can handle the equivalent of 15–20 hours per week of administrative work without the overhead.
+Adding a full-time employee, recruiting, onboarding, salary, benefits, usually costs thousands of dollars before they produce a single billable hour.
+AI doesn't replace every hire, but it can handle meaningful admin volume without the overhead.

 What ROI actually looks like